-Selecting the right piezo haptic solution can be tedious at times.
+Selecting the proper hardware is crucial in a piezo haptic solution.
 The solution is composed of a piezo actuator and a piezo haptic driver (amplifier).
-Both are deeply connected and relies on each other to deliver the best tactile feedback.
+Both are deeply connected and rely on each other to deliver the best tactile feedback.
 Therefore, selecting the right components is very important to achieve the best possible results.

-In order to help you select the perfect combination, we will see what technical specifications are relevant to look for when you are selecting the components in your piezo haptic solution.
-This decision will involve many people from your team: product designers, mechanical engineers and electrical engineers will have to help you analyze the piezo haptic components.
-Let’s start with the first step, selecting the right piezo actuator for your application.
+To help you select the perfect combination, we will see what technical specifications are relevant to look for when choosing the components in your piezo haptic solution.
+This decision will involve many people from your team: product designers, mechanical engineers, and electrical engineers will help you analyze and select the appropriate piezo haptic components.
+Let’s start with the first step, choosing the proper piezo actuator for your application.

-The product you are designing will have a major impact on which piezo haptic actuator and driver combination you will be able to use.
-You need to consider multiple factors, because integrating piezo haptics in a smartphone will be significantly different than adding haptics to an automotive display.
-You need to be able to answer four questions in order to select the best actuator:
+The product you are designing will significantly impact which piezo haptic actuator and driver combination you can use.
+There are multiple factors to consider because integrating piezo haptics in a smartphone will substantially differ from adding haptics to an automotive display.
+You need to be able to answer four questions to select the best actuator:

 - What’s the mass you are trying to move?